ViralTexts/gtr-clusters/clusters/18420416-sn83016348-TheWorldIsAgreeable.md

 the rich gushing of human kindness swell up as I
 from a fountain—so the “golden age” will he
 come no fiction; and the islands of the blest”
-bloom in more than Hesperian beauty
+bloom in more than Hesperian beauty.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:scu:batch_scu_blueberries_ver01:data:sn87065702:00516991215:1838083101:0250/pct:19.840962,29.739181,15.418929,20.151537/!600,600/0/default.jpg"/>
 </td>